soilqualitylab/soilqualitylab.github.io/_posts/2024-08-01-Breath-Awareness-Foundations.md

    - Improved spiritual discernment

 2. Sympathetic State (Fight/Flight)
-   - Common barrier to deep prayer
+   - Commonly a barrier to deep prayer
    - Manifestation of spiritual resistance
    - Opportunity for transformation
    - Integration point for warrior-monk practices

 3. Dorsal Vagal State (Shutdown)
-   - Spiritual dryness periods
+   - Spiritual drought or periods of isolation in which there's an absence of stimulus.
-   - Contemplative desert experiences
+   - Sometimes deliberate; there IS a time/place for hermit-like isolation and contemplative desert experiences
-   - Recovery and integration needs
+   - One notable example involves recovery and integration needs, eg "putting pieces of our puzzle together"
-   - Pathway to deeper surrender
+   - Pathway to deeper surrender, more fundamental and basic insight

 ## 2. Breathing Patterns and Nervous System States